One Year After GDPR: Amplitude and User Privacy

 Shilpa: How is analytics impacted by the efforts being made by Apple to protect user privacy?

 Spenser: We believe these efforts are great for the app ecosystem.
-Yesterday, Apple announced a sign-in-with-Apple feature that allows users to register for products without having to necessarily share personal information like a name or email.
+Yesterday, Apple announced a feature that allows users to register for products without having to necessarily share personal information like a name or email.
 This is a great example of anonymization, so that the people who build these products can balance the need for understanding customer engagement and user experience while still honoring privacy.

 Apple’s efforts reflect an industry shift in tech companies’ efforts to better protect user privacy and personal data.
-In the last three months, we’ve also seen announcements from Google and Mozilla about upcoming changes to browser behavior to curb hardware fingerprinting, and Facebook and Microsoft are even calling for global standardization of privacy regulation.
+In the last three months, we’ve also seen announcements from and about upcoming changes to browser behavior to curb hardware fingerprinting, and and are even calling for global standardization of privacy regulation.
 This is only the beginning of a positive trend and Amplitude strongly supports these developments!
 We work hard to ensure that our platform helps teams who build digital products to understand engagement, without compromising on user privacy.
 We have one of the most sophisticated and reliable identity management features built into our platform.

 Spenser: Shilpa, a question for you.
 As our head of professional services, what would be your advice to a company that’s just starting to implement our product intelligence solution?